-Fix: Windows 10 cannot be installed to this disk
+Windows 10 cannot be installed to this disk [ULTIMATE GUIDE]

 Installing Windows 10 isn’t always simple, and sometimes certain issues can occur.
 One of the most problematic issues is Windows cannot be installed to this disk error, so let’s see how to fix it.

-Windows 10 cannot be installed to this disk, how to fix it?
+Windows 10 cannot be installed to this disk variations:

-Fix – Windows cannot be installed to this disk Windows 10
+- Windows 10 can’t install to this disk

 Solution 1 – Make sure that no additional hard drives are connected

 According to users, this error can appear if your primary hard drive is attached to eSATA port, so be sure to connect it to a different port.
 In addition, be sure that your SATA controller is set to AHCI or RAID mode.

 If you have CD, DVD or Blu-ray drive attached to eSATA or SATA 3 port, be sure to disconnect them and attach them to SATA 2 controller.
 Also, do not use enclosure casing with a SATA 3 HDD that is connected to a SATA 3 controller.